Skip to content

 Rejected

-Build for fleets of 50+ trucks with multi-user admin, dispatcher roles, and enterprise reporting — the market every competitor targets
+Build for fleets of 50+ trucks with multi-user admin and enterprise reporting — the market every competitor targets

 Chosen

-Build exclusively for solo owner-operators like Michael who manage everything themselves from their phone
+Build exclusively for solo owner-operators who manage everything from their phone

-Every competing product (McLeod, Verizon Connect, TruckLogics) targets fleets.
-Solo operators — who make up 350,000+ of U.S. trucking businesses — are underserved precisely because their needs are simpler but their context is harder.
+350,000+ solo operators are underserved because every competing product (McLeod, Verizon Connect, TruckLogics) targets fleets.
 Building for one user deeply beats building for every user superficially.

 How should expense categories be organized?